 Director, Program on Law and Society in the Muslim World

-Professor Stilt teaches and conducts research on issue in Islamic law and society in both historical and contemporary contexts, and on animal law and in the intersection of animal law and religion and culture.
+Professor Stilt teaches and conducts research on issues in Islamic law and society in both historical and contemporary contexts, and on animal law and the intersection of animal law and religion and culture.
 She is the author of “Islamic Law in Action: Authority, Discretion, and Everyday Experiences in Mamluk Egypt” (2011) and many journal articles.

 Guhan Subramanian